k1r0s/kaop/README.md

 > Note that if you declare a constructor in subClass you must override the parent constructor.
 If u dont override it, may we receive an unespected behavior (if you dont override it u're just replacing the parent constructor, so it may work, but ... probably is not what you want :|).

-Note that we're using `@override` decorator to get superClass method in the subClass method, if we remove the @override from the method we're just replacing the method, so be aware of this!.
+Note that we're using `override` decorator to get superClass method in the subClass method, if we remove the override from the method we're just replacing the method, so be aware of this!.

 ### Method decorators

 ```javascript
 var Decorators = require("kaop").Decorators
 ```
-`Decorators.add(function @decoratorName(){  ....  })` provides a way to add new features to your app, Decorators can modify class methods.
+`Decorators.add(function decoratorName(){  ....  })` provides a way to add new features to your app, Decorators can modify class methods.

 Having this one:
 ```javascript